 Implementation in a dynamically typed language

-How do we implement the above mechanism in a dynamically typed language?
-A parser like identifier is simply a function which takes a string and returns a tuple.
+is simply a function which takes a string and returns a tuple.
 In Perl, the code looks like this:

 sub identifier ( $str ) {